sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Package_Management_with_Azure_Artifacts.md

 In this exercise, you will learn how to work with Azure Artifacts by using the following steps:

-- create and connect to a feed.
+- Create and connect to a feed.
-- create and publish a NuGet package.
+- Create and publish a NuGet package.
-- import a NuGet package.
+- Import a NuGet package.
-- update a NuGet package.
+- Update a NuGet package.

 ## Task 1: Create and connect to a feed